Sign up as a

 Beautifully situated, expertly run, I strongly recommend the retreat, especially for persons who have done psychotherapeutic work but still feel more or less stymied, as I did.
 After the retreat, my psychotherapist said he sensed that a ‘log jam’ of many decades had broken up, and I think that’s the best description of my experience and its results.

-• Richard S. 9 months ago
+• Richard S. 2 years ago

 What an incredible, life-transforming, life-affirming experience at MycoMeditations in Jamaica!
 Virtually all the reviews I’ve read say something similar and the cliché is true.
 Every intention and goal I had coming in was met, sometimes in ways I didn’t and couldn’t predict.
 The psyche wants to heal itself—to become whole– and with the help of the mushrooms, that’s what it does.
 I had both a mystical experience and a purging of elements in me that no longer served me.